 Pastor AJ Blackwood MDiv.

 Pastor, AJ Blackwood, joined by our talented Music Director, Leigh Garner and choir will share with you a message of inclusiveness, community, hope and inspiration.
-During this time together, we will be offered opportunities for exploring what it is to be a Unitarian Universalist … read more.
+During this time together, we will be offered opportunities for exploring what it is to be a Unitarian Universalist as … read more.

 Come one, come all!
 Sound the Trumpet, the Universalists are coming!
 Join us this Sunday for an inspiring service led by Pastor AJ and the Onionaires under the direction of Music Director, Leigh Garner as we celebrate our Universalist heritage of welcome.
-This will … read more.
+This will be … read more.

 As Unitarian Universalists, we work to de-centralize the powerful, the dominate and the majority.
 This often comes into conflict with social norms and celebrations.
 One such event is celebrating St Patrick’s Day.
-The message ofPatrick of bringing Christianity to Ireland was an attempt to … read more.
+The message ofPatrick of bringing Christianity to Ireland was an attempt to not … read more.

 A service that reveals Mardi Gras and the tradition of entering a season of Lent and reflection.

 What is love without compassion?
 It is love at all?
 Pastor AJ will be asking these questions of us Sunday morning.
-Often we hear about how people love their families but exile their children, love their country but fail to feed the poor, love … read more.
+Often we hear about how people love their families but exile their children, love their country but fail to feed the poor, love their … read more.

 Join us for our reveal!